dodeeric/pdf2epubEX/README.md

 docker run -ti --rm -v `pwd`:/temp dodeeric/pdf2epubex pdf2htmlEX myfile.pdf
 ```

+Remark: use the *dodeeric/pdf2epubex:original* to use the original version of pdf2htmlEX (coolwanglu).

 ## Parameters

 Once you launch *pdf2epubEX*, some information will be displayed like the book/PDF width and height (in inches and cm), then some questions will be asked like: